0u812/sbnw/readme.md

 ## Test Cases

-The SBML [test models](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) used to develop this tool are available for download from the releases page as well.
+The SBML [test models](https://github.com/0u812/sbnw/releases/download/1.2.4/testcases.zip) used in development of this tool are available for download from the releases page as well.
+The network viewer is frequently tested with these files (with the exception of EquilibRaw_wlayout.xml which is known to fail).

 ## Online Documentation